Hepatitis C Frequently Asked Questions

 Q. How is hepatitis C transmitted?

 A. The risk of acquiring hepatitis C through sexual contact is low because hepatitis C is not found in semen or vaginal fluid.
-However, it can be transmitted sexually when there is exposure to blood, usually during rough receptive anal sex or fisting.
+However, it can be transmitted sexually when there is exposure to blood, usually during rough receptive anal sex.

 Q. What activities can put me at risk for hepatitis C?